home-assistant/home-assistant.io/source/_posts/2024-06-07-ai-agents-for-the-smart-home.markdown

 {% endraw %}
 {% endhighlight %}

 We haven't forgotten about custom components either.
-They can [register their own intents](https://developers.home-assistant.io/docs/intent_handling) or even better: define their own API.
+They can [register their own intents](https://developers.home-assistant.io/docs/intent_handling) or, even better, define their own API.

 ### Custom integrations providing their own LLM APIs